On-Page SEO helps make your site recognizable and outstanding!

 Tip #1: Reduce images’ size

-Lots of images on your website may have an overweight.
+Lots of images on your website may be overweight.

 Use an appropriate minimum size for YOUR theme.